-Andrew Eccles was born in England, grew up in Toronto, moved to Hawaii, went to high school in Vancouver, and spent time in Texas all before settling in New York City in 1983.
+Andrew Eccles was born in England and grew up in Toronto.
+His family moved to Hawaii in 1974 and he went to high school there and then in Vancouver.
+He attended the Ontario College of Art and then spent two years in Texas before settling in New York City in 1983.
 It was there that he decided to pursue photography seriously.

 Within 3 months Andrew landed an apprenticeship with Annie Leibovitz lasting three years.
 That was followed by brief stints working alongside Robert Mapplethorpe and Steven Meisel.